Chapter 5: Youth Protection Program

 Any person who makes a good-faith report or assists in the investigation of alleged or known abuse or neglect, or who testifies or otherwise participates in a judicial proceeding arising from a report, petition, or investigation of alleged child abuse or neglect, is immune from civil or criminal liability (Texas Family Code, § 261.106).
 However, a person who reports their own abuse or neglect of a child, or who acts in bad faith or with malicious purpose in reporting alleged child abuse or neglect, is not immune from civil or criminal liability.

-5.3.4.8 Required Forms for Youth Participants.
-Listed below are forms that should be completed and kept on file for each Youth Program:
+Listed below are forms that must be completed and kept on file by the Youth Program Coordinator for each Youth Program:

 - Release and Indemnification Agreement for Minors